 An example of a health-protective assumption we make is in interpreting the results of animal studies for cancer.
-When animals get cancer from very large doses of a chemical given in laboratory experiments, DPR assumes that people may get cancer from that chemical even at the much lower levels typically found in our environment.
+When animals get cancer from very large doses of a chemical given in laboratory experiments, DPR assumes that people may get cancer we would not anticipate health effects to occur.
+Even exposures slightly above the target level should not pose a health concern.
+Should this occur, DPR would take necessary steps to reach our desired level of protection.

+from that chemical even at the much lower levels typically found in our environment.